jubeormk1/ccchs-infrastructure/docs/goals.md

 Other than reclaiming the (arguably long lost) self-hosting skillset on the SaaS era, here's some ideas that motivate having servers at the hackerspace.

 Subject to triage and discussion among members.
-As heard IRL at the space, members are getting talking about:
+As heard IRL at the space, members are talking about:

 * Running a CCHS Mastodon instance.
 * A matrix.org server wtih bridges to different chat services, good for hackerspace outreach.